mtumilowicz/java11-reflection-executables/README.md

     that generic parameter type is replaced by `Object`

 # project description
-We will test 4 mentioned above methods only for a given method only to reduce code redundancy (for constructor tests will be pretty exact the same).
+We will test all mentioned above methods but only for a given method to reduce code redundancy (for constructor tests will be pretty the same).

 We have a simple class with a single method:
 ```